Dr Ahsan Adeel

 I am involved in various academic and government projects of significant magnitude, addressing the pressing need for secure, environmentally viable, economical, and resilient AI solutions for the success of emerging technologies in health care, space, underwater, robotics, autonomous cars, and manufacturing.
 My concept of 5G-IoT enabled MS hearing aids (HAs) was ranked second in the EPSRC’s healthcare technologies grand challenge of frontiers of physical intervention (EP/T021063/1).
 The team was awarded a £4 million EPSRC transformative healthcare technologies programme grant in 2020.
 Other projects include, new AI chips for future Mars rovers to go farther, faster, and do more science; biologically plausible models to understand the cellular foundations of conscious experience, anaesthesia, dreaming, hallucinations, autism, and other neurological and developmental disorders.

-I am an electrical engineer and a cognitive scientist.
-I hold B. Eng.
-(Electrical), MSc (Electronics) and PhD (Cognitive Computing) degrees.
-I was a visiting EPSRC/MRC Research Fellow at the University of Stirling, and a Fellow at the MIT Synthetic Intelligence Lab, the Oxford Computational Neuroscience Lab, and the Howard Brain Sciences Foundation.
+I hold a B.Eng. in Electrical Engineering, an MSc in Electronics, and a PhD in Cognitive Computing.
+I have served as a visiting EPSRC/MRC Research Fellow at the University of Stirling and as a Fellow at the MIT Synthetic Intelligence Lab, the Oxford Computational Neuroscience Lab, and the Howard Brain Sciences Foundation.
+Currently, I am an Associate Professor of Cellular AI and Theoretical Neuroscience at the University of Stirling.

 Cognitively-inspired multimodal (MM) hearing-aid: